deepakmahakale/blog/_posts/2020-07-04-guide-to-upgrade-rails-application.markdown

 ---
 layout:   post
 title:    A step by step guide to upgrade rails 4 application to rails 5
+description: >
+  Upgrading an application can be tedious if you don't have good test coverage.

+  This article covers the common issues you might face while upgrading the from rails 4 to 5.
 date:     2020-07-04 22:00:00 +0530
 comments: true
 tags: [rails, rails-upgrade]